 Keeping data in sync on your Mac with any devices you may have can be a real challenge.
-We don't just mean back it up on Mac for further recovery, or transferring folders with files to your Mac, but a real sync with Mac applications like iCal, Address Book, iTunes and Photos.
+We don't just mean back it up on Mac OS X for further recovery, or transferring folders with files to your Mac, but a real sync with macOS applications like iCal, Address Book, iTunes and Photos.

 Since Sync Service was removed from OS X starting from version 10.9, there are not too many solutions that can sync data directly between Mac apps and devices offline, the majority of tools offer cloud sync.

-We rounded up top 7 Mac synchronization apps from Google search that position themselves as Mac sync apps (online or offline).
+We rounded up top 7 Mac synchronization apps from Google search that position themselves as Mac OS X sync apps (online or offline).
 Enjoy!

-SyncMate is a rather handy and powerful tool that allows syncing data on your Mac with numerous devices and online accounts.
+SyncMate is a rather handy and powerful tool that allows syncing data on your mscOS with numerous devices and online accounts.

 Sync options.
 The list of sync options is impressive as well.
 Starting from personal data to media files and folders.
 SyncMate offers several non-sync options like device mounting, SMS management and others.